By Siyu Wu

 - DistractOff is a slightly less strict website blocker – you can designate blocked websites for certain work days and hours.
 But, it also allows you to override the blocker if necessary.

 Before making changes to your current time management style, it can be helpful to get an idea of how you currently use your time.
 For a few days, jot down the amount of time you spend doing different activities.
 Seeing clearly how you typically spend your time can give insight into whether certain activities take more time than you expect.
 To get a more detailed overview of how you spend your time online, use a productivity tracker extension.

 - Toggl Button allows you to manually track the amount of time you spend on each website.
 Also, it offers a Pomodoro timer and reminders to help you keep on track.

 - Ultidash is a multi-function productivity management tool with to-do lists, graphs and charts breaking down your website activity, a timer, website blocker, and other customizable productivity tools.

 Everyone has different preferences for time management, so don’t worry if one of the methods mentioned above doesn’t work out.
 Figuring out how to streamline your work and maintain focus is an ongoing process, and it may be necessary to try different strategies to see which fits best with your work style.
 If at first things seem tough or don’t work out, remember that it takes time and practice to form new habits.

 Make sure to stay committed to whichever approach you choose for at least few weeks to see results!

-Siyu Wu is from Colorado and is currently a sophomore at Princeton University, pursuing a degree in Economics and certificates in Finance and East Asian Studies.
+Siyu Wu is from Colorado and attends Princeton University, pursuing a degree in Economics and certificates in Finance and East Asian Studies.
+Siyu will graduate in 2018.
 She hopes to synthesize her interest in China and East Asia with her passion for finance to eventually work in a career related to international finance and Asian capital markets.